lambdaclass/starknet_stack/README.md

 ### Flow

-- The client sends random invoke transactions (either a fibonacci or factorial execution) to the consensus nodes
+- The client sends random invoke transactions (either a fibonacci or factorial execution) to the consensus nodes which execute them with Cairo Native
 - Consensus nodes vote on blocks and commit them accordingly.
 If no transactions are sent, empty blocks are created regularly
-- The watcher-prover is querying the RPC endpoints and checking transactions on blocks
+- In parallel, the watcher-prover is querying the RPC endpoints and checking transactions on blocks
 - When the watcher-prover gets a new block/transaction, it proves the execution through the CairoVM and the LambdaWorks prover
 - Proofs get saved either on the file system or on S3 (by default, the filesystem)
 - On the explorer, you can browse blocks and see the transactions they include.
 The Lambdaworks verifier is connected